palacino/yz/README.md

 	}
 ]}

-### Note the the app DOES NOT accept relaxed json, so quotes are necessary
+**Note the the app DOES NOT accept relaxed json, so quotes are necessary**

-Poissibly you have to change the folder settings in the config.py file.
-Note that for one api call, a html page is generated containing a plot displaying the reference data overlaid with the anomaly status of a query point
+Possibly you have to change the folder settings in the config.py file.

 dependencies:
 * numpy